-• If you only have off-sales on your licence

-Firstly, premises that are not currently authorised to sell alcohol for consumption off the premises at all (in other words "on sales only") will be authorised to provide off sales until 30 September 2022 without the need to make any application to the licensing authority.
+• If you only have off-sales on your licence Firstly, premises that are not currently authorised to sell alcohol for consumption off the premises at all (in other words "on sales only") will be authorised to provide off sales until 31 March 2025 without the need to make any application to the licensing authority.
+Although see note on Duration.